 This support is additional to other existing support measures within Royal Decree-Law 6/2022 (also described in this database), such as:

 Royal Decree-Law 6/2022 ("National Response Plan to the economic and social consequences of the war in Ukraine"), includes the agreement reached between the Ministry of Transport and the National Road Transport Committee (CNTC).

 This agreement approves a direct aid line of €450 million in total, managed by the State Tax Administration Agency, and aimed at private transport companies and self-employed transport workers.
 Specifically, aid of €1,250 per lorry, €900 per bus, €500 per van or ambulance, and €300 per light vehicle (taxis and PHV -private hire vehicles) is offered.
 The maximum aid limit for each beneficiary is €400,000.
-The agreement also increases aid for leaving the transport profession, which will allow a greater number of older self-employed drivers to be able to leave the activity with greater resources.
+The agreement also increases aid for those who decide to retire from the transportation industry.

 There are no estimated number of users.
 All Spanish private companies and self-employed in the transport sector can benefit from this measure.

 Social partners' role in designing the measure and form of involvement: